Our Community. Your Foundation.

 Increasing local philanthropic support will ensure these organizations continue the critical work they’re doing.
 By engaging culturally diverse populations, we help build trust while improving our residents’ overall quality of life and those who visit the area.

-Our Creative Commonwealth Initiative, begun in 2017, specifically focuses on Fall River and New Bedford and continues to engage a high-profile and robust area of opportunity.
+Our Creative Southcoast Initiative (formerly Creative Commonwealth Initiative), begun in 2017, specifically focuses on Fall River and New Bedford and continues to engage a high-profile and robust area of opportunity.
 Building on our partnership with the Barr Foundation, we attract and motivate local philanthropy to prioritize the arts.
 The work of the initiative has included public art, capacity building for small nonprofits, increased access for youth, and the celebration and elevation of culturally diverse creativity.

-The vision for the Creative Commonwealth Initiative is to serve as a model that can be replicated to other communities throughout our region, growing and diversifying philanthropic investment in arts and culture.
+The vision for the Creative Southcoast Initiative is to serve as a model that can be replicated to other communities throughout our region, growing and diversifying philanthropic investment in arts and culture.

 Dovetailing education and arts & culture is the need to remove obstacles and increase our community members’ success in the economic realm.
 This involves supporting everyday basic needs, food security, housing, job training, and supporting those nonprofits at the forefront of this work.